MartinLuquetEcology/Parasitoid_sugar_meta_analysis/README.md

 ## Data availability

-All data and associated metadata can be found on the associated [OSF project](https://osf.io/uk765/).
-Note that you do not need to download it to run the scripts, the data will be downloaded automatically.
+All the data and associated metadata can be found in the relevant OSF project.
+Please note that you do not need to download the data to run the scripts; it will be downloaded automatically.

 ## Code execution

 To reproduce analyses, you just need to open the R project `Parasitoid_sugar_meta_analysis.Rproj` in the main folder.
-If you want to work on the script directly you can then launch either `R/main_script.R`.
+To work on the script directly, you can then launch `R/main_script.R`.
 For a more detailed version, with additional comments and guidance at each step, you can launch `complete_analysis.Rmd` in the main folder.
-This will reproduce the Supplementary Material 2 .pdf file going along the paper (insert link later).
+This will reproduce the Supplementary Material 2 `.pdf` file accompanying the paper (insert link later).

 ## Session information